Fraud (TV series): Plot

-Nisar dreams of marrying his two daughters, Maya and Maila, to rich and fancy people and because of this, he fixes Maya's engagement with Tabraiz who is rich and has a successful family business.
+Nisar dreams of marrying his two daughters, Maya and Maila, to well-off people and fixes Maya's engagement with Tabraiz, who is rich and has a successful family business.
 Nael, Maya's cousin, really likes Maya and sends a proposal but Nisar turns it down because Nael is not rich.
 After Tabraiz and Maya's wedding, they both start getting affectionate towards each other.
 Later, Tabraiz learns that his uncle died, so he and his parents leave Pakistan for a while, leaving Maya at her parents' house.

 After no contact with Tabraiz or his parents for more than two weeks, Nisar and Nael file a missing person report with the police for Tabraiz, but after looking at Tabraiz's picture, the police officer tells them that Tabraiz and his parents are actually fraudsters.
-Tabraiz's, whose real name is Shujat, runs a con with his partners where they act a rich people, impress middle-income families, get married and run away with any jewelry and money.
+Tabraiz, whose real name is Shujat, runs a con with his partners where they act as rich people, impress middle-income families, get married and run away with any jewelry and money.
 Out of grief and guilt, Nisar decides to have Maya marry Nael, but he runs away from the wedding at the last minute because he can't get over how Nisar insulted him earlier.

 Meanwhile, Shujat and his partners rob a Punjabi woman named Rehana, but Shujat leaves his partners after not receiving the share he was promised.
 Shujat then meets Tooba at an ATM stand, and Tooba's driver tells Shujat that Tooba is part of the Shaan Textiles business.
 Shujat impresses Tooba and they start dating.
 Tooba is the stepsister of Shaan, and Shaan's wife has trust issues with his stepmother, Kulsoom but since Shan doesn't believe her, they get divorced.
 Shaan starts taking care of Zimmal when his wife remarries and moves away.

 Maya, Nisar and her mother Shehnaz decide to move to Lahore, where Maya gets a job at Shaan Textiles and she meets Kulsoom, who is impressed by Maya.
 Before moving to Lahore, Maila married officer Talaal, but after Talaal is murdered, Maila moves with her family to Lahore as well.
 Maya then meets Zimmal, but Shaan tells Maya to stay away from her, as he does not trust women after a few started getting close to Zimmal only to impress him.
 Later, Tooba and Shujat marry, and Kulsoom decides to get Shaan and Maya married, to which they agree for the sake of their families.
 It is revealed that Shujat comes from a low-income family, and his father is ill, but he can't make them meet Tooba because he lied to her that his parents died, and his parents are unaware of his fraud business.